jax-ml/jax/docs/debugging/print_breakpoint.md

 ```
 except that it can be staged out and transformed by JAX.
 See the {func}`API reference <jax.debug.print>` for more details.

+Note that `fmt` cannot be an f-string because f-strings are formatted immediately, whereas for `jax.debug.print`, we'd like to delay formatting until later.

 ### Why "_debug_" print?
 In the name of debugging, `jax.debug.print` can reveal information about _how_ computations are evaluated: